keras-team/keras-io/guides/md/keras_hub/hugging_face_keras_integration.md

 ### Generation

-Here’s an example using Llama: loading a PyTorch Hugging Face transformer checkpoint into KerasHub and running it on the JAX backend.
+Here’s an example using Llama: Loading a PyTorch Hugging Face transformer checkpoint into KerasHub and running it on the JAX backend.

 ```python